Serhii Kulchytskyi

 Serhii Petrovych Kulchytskyi (Сергій Петрович Кульчицький; 17 December 1963 – 29 May 2014) was head of the military and special training directorate at the National Guard of Ukraine.
-Gen Kulchytskyi was killed during the Siege of Sloviansk, when his helicopter was downed by armed pro-Russian separatists.
+Kulchytskyi was killed during the Siege of Sloviansk, when his helicopter was downed by armed pro-Russian separatists.
 1st National Guard Battalion received his honorary name.

 Military career

 Serhii Kulchytskyi had a military upbringing.
 His father served with Soviet forces stationed in East Germany.
 Kulchytskyi graduated from the Ussuriysk military college in the Soviet Far East in 1981.
 He went on to train at the Far Eastern Higher Military Command School in the city of Blagoveshchensk, attaining a distinction in 1985.
 His military career began with the role of marine platoon commander at the Soviet Northern Fleet, based in Murmansk.
 Kulchytskyi served in the Soviet Northern Fleet until the dissolution of the Union.
 Once Ukraine became an independent state, Kulchytskyi moved to western Ukraine and became deputy commander of a National Guard battalion in Ternopil in 1992.
 Moving up the ranks, he became the battalion's commander in 1994.
 In 2010 he was appointed deputy commander of the Western Command of the Ukrainian Interior Ministry's troops by President Viktor Yanukovych.